 We welcome you to get involved with STEM-related activities beyond your required BCBP courses.
 There are many extra-curricular opportunities that can significantly expand your engagement with BCBP, and your own growth as a biochemist/biophysicist.
-Opportunities range from volunteering to be part of the BCBP student steering committee, involvement in a summer research experience, electing to pursue honors research as a senior student, or seeking a paid position as a teaching assistant (TA) in a STEM course, or a research assistant (RA) in a faculty-run research program.
+Opportunities range from joining our BCBP student steering committee, conducting research in a summer research experience, electing to pursue thesis research as a senior student, or seeking a paid position as a teaching assistant (TA) in a STEM course, or a research assistant (RA) in a faculty-run research program.
 We also encourage students to consider applying for off-campus research internships in the summer as a great way to expand your BCBP horizons.
 To find out more about these opportunities, please follow these links.

 TA and RA Positions